cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 an account and doesn't have a balance.
 It doesn't in and of itself have any sort of voting or decision weight.
 It does have an "administrator" which has the ability to add, remove and update members in the group.
-Note that a group policy account could be an administrator of a group.
+Note that a group policy account could be an administrator of a group, and that the administrator doesn't necessarily have to be a member of the group.

 ## Group Policy